segunolalive/website/src/posts/avoid-screen-reader-hints.md

 Also note that the screen reader announced that we're in a list.
 Most screen reader users already know how to navigate common UI patterns like list.
 They even have specialised keyboard shortcuts for quick navigation.

 ## Why Hints Can Be Bad
 Adding keyboard hints for screen reader users tends to add noise to the user experience.
+Imagine users who are already familiar with navigating web content using their screen reader shortcuts having to listen through extra information that actually adds nothing to them.

+Also, they're several screen readers and they all have custom controls.
+Would you add instructors for every one?
+Some users are on mobile and touch screens, would you also include information for gestures?
+In the end, you'd only succeed at giving a terrible experience to all users.

+## When To Use Hints
+Hints aren't all bad and sometimes can be necessary but before going down that route, be sure it's the right decision.